0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 Early on contributors join Satoshi working on Bitcoin.
 These add for example support for [Linux](#2009-release-0-2-0) and [macOS](#2010-release-0-3-0).
 Over the summer of 2010 Satoshi authors a few critical software changes.
-For example [checkpoints](#2010-release-0-3-2) are introduced as a safeguard against malicious peers broadcasting low difficulty chains.
+For example, [checkpoints](#2010-release-0-3-2) are introduced as a safeguard against malicious peers broadcasting low difficulty chains.
 A node enforcing these checkpoint rejects chains which do not include specific block hash at a specific height.
-Checkpoints are hard coded by Satoshi alone.
+Checkpoints are hard-coded by Satoshi alone.
-In theory allowing Satoshi to control which chain the whole network follows.
+In theory, allowing Satoshi to control which chain the whole network follows.
 {: .text-justify}

 A few days after adding checkpoints Satoshi releases the first consensus change in [version v0.3.3](#2010-release-0-3-3).
 Satoshi urges users to upgrade.
 Over the next month multiple [minor versions](#2010-release-multiple-0-3-xx) get released.
 One of the fixes a [critical overflow bug](#2010-bug-overflow-bug).
-This bug was exploited to create two high value UTXOs.
+This bug was exploited to create two high-value UTXOs.
 Satoshi advises miners to reorg the blocks containing these transactions.
 {: .text-justify}